tgrants/programming-problem-set-solutions/README.md

 ## License

-This repository is licensed under the MIT License.
-See `LICENSE` for more information.
+This repository is licensed under the terms of the [MIT License](https://choosealicense.com/licenses/mit/).
+See the [LICENSE](LICENSE) for more information.